Damgaard/PyImgur/scripts/README.rst

 The authentication details for these scripts are located in a file called `authentication.py` and located within this folder.
-For security reasons it is not included in the repo.
-The dummy file `dummy_authentication.py` illustrates the contents of the authentication file and is included in the repo.
+For security reasons it is not included in the repository.
+The dummy file `dummy_authentication.py` illustrates the contents of the authentication file and is included in the repository.